General Distribution Requirement

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U.S. identities and differences will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The sociology department participates in the honors program.
-Eligibility requirements, application procedures, and academic guidelines for honors projects can be obtained from the department's website, the department chair, or department coordinator.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Topics courses explore subjects of general interest to faculty and students that supplement the department's regular course offerings, to be announced in advance of registration.
 (4 credits)

 The department offers independent study options in the form of independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.